rdo-infra/ci-config/ci-scripts/infra-setup/README.md

   - keypair: Create new openstack keypair.
   - promoter: To setup promoter server.
   - artifact_promoter: Role to promote file artifacts for a given candidate and target label.
-  - servers_provision: To provision machines in openstack.
+  - server_provision: To provision machines in openstack.
   - servers_teardown: To delete machines in openstack.
   - ssh_agent: To setup new key with ssh agent.
   - setup_docker_compose: Setup docker compose on remote host